blockades/mmt/README.md

 # Social Spaces

-- We use [Keybase](https://keybase.io/) for communications (instead of slack).
-The team is `blockades.mmt`.
+- We use [Keybase](https://keybase.io/) for IM communications.
+The team is [blockades.mmt](https://keybase.io/popular-teams#blockades.mmt).
 Reach out if you would like a keybase invite.
 - We have a private [Loomio](http://loomio.org) group where the organisation which will run the software is forming.
 If you are interested in joining this closed group, then please get in touch with one of us.
 - We are also using the p2p social network [patchwork](https://www.scuttlebutt.nz/) "a decent(ralised) secure gossip platform".
 You can find us hanging out in the #MMT channel on the [pub.tshirt.horse](https://pub.tshirt.horse/) 'pub'.